yu02019/BEN/README.md

 * opencv-python == 4.1
 * matplotlib == 3.3.1

-You need to download this repository and run following command:
+Install dependencies:
 ```
 cd path/to/repository/
 pip install -r requirement.txt
 ```

-The project folder looks like this:
+The target domain data folder looks like this: (Download data from this repository/Colab or put your data here.)

 ![](fig/folder_tree.png)